jamalslim/qfan_project/README.md

 epoch   N/T  train=...  val=...  ema=...  ||g||=...  ||step||=...  lr=...
 ```

-The relevant one for "is training working" is **`val`**: it is the
-**sum of per-block multi-kernel MMD²** computed at the current θ on a
-**held-fixed validation batch**, using the **bandwidth family fixed at
-init**.
-This is a stationary objective and should descend monotonically
-past the warmup phase.
-The `ema` column is the β=0.9 exponential moving
-average of `val`, shown for readability; it does not affect training.

 At the end of the run the script also prints:

 ```